sagemath/trac_to_gh/Issue 3043.md

 # Issue 3043: The SPKG.txt  of the gfan spkg does not specify license exactly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3043

 Original creator: broune